Team Manager Suits Up, Scores First Points For Eden Prairie Girls' Basketball

 She was an integral part of the team with the biggest play of the night.

 “It was so fun.
 I loved it.
-I love playing basketball,” Pilar Sisinni said after the game.MORE NEWS: Sentencing, State Trial Still Loom For Ex-Cops In George Floyd's Killing
+I love playing basketball,” Pilar Sisinni said after the game.MORE NEWS: 'Do What You Can': Minneapolis Lights Up In Blue & Yellow To Support Ukraine

 The Eagles got the win, 65-46.
 Eden Prairie enters the section playoffs the second-ranked team in the big school class.